 Use the Pan and Schaffner model to predict salmonella numbers on cut tomatoes

 Before using this model do note the widely accepted microbiological standard that salmonella should be absent in 25 grams of food.
 This does not mean that salmonella is absent!
 It just means that in the sample or samples studied there were none detectable in 25 grams.

 When using the calculator try inputting 1 cell in say 1 kg of tomatoes and see what happens.
 You can also use 0.1 and lower numbers to simulate say 1 cell in 10 kg of tomatoes or lower.
-So, you can explore the consequences of temperature abuse over extended periods on tomatoes with low levels of initial microbial contamination.
+So, you can explore the consequences of temperature abuse over extended periods of time on tomatoes with low levels of initial microbial contamination.